 What should I bring?

-You don't need to bring anything except for a valid freshwater freshwater fishing license for all guests over 15 years of age.
-You must also have a Sturgeon Conservation tag.
+You don't need to bring anything except for a valid freshwater freshwater fishing license & sturgeon conservation tag for all guests over 15 years of age.
 A good phone or camera is also suggested.

 What should I WEAR?